learn-co-curriculum/dsc-data-viz/README.md

 ## Introduction

 This lesson introduces data visualization using Python and the popular Matplotlib plotting library.
-We shall look into the elements of standard Matplotlib plots and how to use them for creating and customizing visualizations.
+You will look into the elements of standard Matplotlib plots and how to use them for creating and customizing visualizations.

 ## Objectives
 You will be able to: